Pathways to Energy Democracy in Canada

 Community-based renewable energy

-With these concerns in mind, the proliferation of CRE projects in Canada are at the heart of this project.
+With these concerns in mind, the development of CRE projects in Canada are at the heart of this project.
 In particular, we explore the possibilities for advancing these types of projects as manifestations of energy democracy and energy justice to meeting the needs of diverse and evolving rural, urban and Indigenous communities.

 Four work packages